lindsaygelle/slice/README.md

 )
 ```

+## Examples
-Creating and Initializing a Slice:
+Creating a new Slice:
 ```Go
 // Create an empty slice of integers s := &slice.Slice[int]{}
 ```

-Appending Elements to a Slice:
+Appending elements to the Slice:
 ```Go
 // Append values to the slice
 s.Append(1, 2, 3)
 ```

-Getting the Length of a Slice:
+Getting the length of the Slice:
 ```Go
 // Get the length of the slice length := s.Length()
 ```

-Deleting an Element from a Slice:
+Deleting an element from the Slice:
 ```Go
 // Delete an element at index 2 s.Delete(2)
 ```

-Iterating Over a Slice:
+Iterating over the Slice:
 ```Go
 // Iterate over the slice and print each element s.Each(func(index int, value int) {